thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 - refactored complete code base to PHP 5.2+ (Thorsten, Matteo)
 - added new and improved new basic layout theme (Charles A. Landemaine)
 - added new administration layout (Thorsten)
+- added new Image Manager in administration backend (Thorsten)
 - added RSS feed for every category (Thorsten)
 - added ability to copy and duplicate FAQ entries (Thorsten)
 - added support for blocks in template engine (Jan Mergler)